In this article

 Some signs you need denture adjustments include:

-You can accidentally break a tooth by dropping or putting too much pressure on your dentures.
+You can accidentally break an artificial tooth by dropping or putting too much pressure on your dentures.

 You may notice chips, pitting, or cracks on your dentures.
-You should have your dentist fill in these defects, so they don’t become more significant over time.
+You should have your dentist fill in these defects so they don’t become more significant over time.

 Because your mouth changes over time, the alignment of your dentures can change, making it difficult to chew.

 Dentures that don’t fit properly can cause pressure sores.
-Pressure sores develop where the dentures put more pressure on specific areas of the gums.
+Pressure sores develop when the dentures put more pressure on specific areas of the gums.

-Symptoms of gum irritation include raw spots, inflammation, and bleeding.
-You can combat gum irritation by maintaining a regular oral hygiene routine.
+You can prevent gum irritation by maintaining a regular oral hygiene routine.
+Visit your dentist for evaluation and denture adjustments as needed.

 If you notice any discoloration or smell, schedule an appointment with your dentist so they can inspect the dentures for any defects or replace them if necessary.
 Some dental offices use special ultrasonic equipment to deep clean dentures.

 These issues should disappear as you become used to the dentures.
-However, if they return or if you experience any other speech pattern changes, you may need an adjustment.
+However, if they return or you experience any other speech changes, professional adjustments will help.

 Some tips to keep your dentures clean include: